Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Make a new entry in your email address book.
 For the 'Name', enter "Virus" and for the email address enter "YouHaveAVirus@virus.com".
 Now if your computer gets a virus that sends itself from your computer, it will also send to the YouHaveAVirus email address.
 Since there is no such email address, the email will come back to you as undeliverable and you will know your computer has a virus.

-There is a malware Trojan called "DNS Changer" that has infected millions of computers worldwide and if your computer is infected by it you will no longer be able to access the internet because the FBI plans to pull the plug on DNS servers that are currently providing computers infected with the DNS Changer malware.
+There is a malware Trojan called "DNS Changer" that has infected millions of computers worldwide.
+The FBI plans to pull the plug on DNS servers that are currently providing computers infected with the DNS Changer malware.

 Next time you replace a PC plagued by viruses buy a Mac (Apple) computer and you will have no more virus issues. ;-)